JaneliaSciComp/fileglancer-central/README.md

 # Fileglancer Central

+> [!WARNING]
+> This code was merged into [Fileglancer](https://github.com/JaneliaSciComp/fileglancer) and this repo is no longer in use.

-Central data service for [Fileglancer](https://github.com/JaneliaSciComp/fileglancer) deployments which makes it possible for Fileglancer to access Janelia services such as JIRA.
+Central data service for Fileglancer deployments which makes it possible for Fileglancer to access Janelia services such as JIRA.

 ## Development install